MicrosoftDocs/appcenter-docs/docs/general/roadmap.md

 ## Distribution

-* [SHIPPED] Publishing MAM wrapped iOS apps to the Intune store.
-Wrap your internal apps with [Microsoft Intune Mobile Application Management (MAM)](https://www.microsoft.com/en-us/cloud-platform/microsoft-intune-apps).
-All apps published to an Intune connection in your organization will be made MAM aware for better data protection.
-Your Intune administrator can apply policies from the Intune portal, and no steps are needed when publishing your apps.
-* [SHIPPED] Two-factor authentication for Apple App Store – connect to the Apple App Store with Apple IDs that have two-factor authentication enabled.
 * [SHIPPED] Android Native App Experience – View and install apps via a dedicated native app experience

 ## SDK